twhite444/ANDIE/README.md

     -Error dialogue boxes/throwing exceptions for save and open functions, and applying methods to no image
 Junit Testing and Gradle build (testing for rotations and flips) - Tommo
 Transformation actions menu - Tommo (added to by Yusei)
-User Guide - Cushla (modified by everyone)
+User Guide - Cushla, Tommo (modified by everyone)